billkarsh/SpikeGLX/Markdown/Force_Help.md

 ![EEPROM](EEPROM.png)

+If the chip detaches or breaks then SpikeGLX displays the following probe info when you click the 'Detect' button in the Devices tab:

+* Probe serial# 107...
+* Probe option 4

+1. Note that true serial numbers start with '5' or '6' and are only 9 digits long, whereas the bogus serial numbers usually start with '1' and are often longer.

+2. Although there are real option 4 probes, a broken EEPROM always presents as option 4.

-If the chip detaches or breaks the probe can still be used through a manual override feature.
+The probe can still be used through a manual override feature.
 First ask the manufacturer for the calibration file set matching the probe's 11-digit identifier.
 Then follow the instructions below to command SpikeGLX to use the files instead of the EEPROM chip.

 >**Note: You will have to revisit the 'Force' dialog for this probe each time you quit and relaunch SpikeGLX**.